 They were determined to avoid the bureaucratic, top-level control that was characteristic of the existing craft unions (where only skilled workers could belong).
 And, they were just as determined to bring into their movement the hundreds of thousands whose need for organization had been, up to that time, ignored.

-The 43 of them thought they could start a new, national union?
+The 43 of them thought they could start a brand new union?

 Their guiding principles were summed up in the preamble to the UE Constitution, which remains a model of trade union democracy to this day.